 The proposed development is subject to the City of Ottawa's site plan control process.
 Site plan control requires the City to review, provide concurrence and approve the engineering design package.
-Permits to construct can be requested once the County has issued a site plan agreement.
+Permits to construct can be requested once the City has issued a site plan agreement.

-An Environmental Compliance Approval (ECA) through the Ministry of Environment, Conservation and Parks (MECP) is anticipated to be required since the since the site is designated as industrial use, but may need to be reassessed based on the final stormwater management requirements presented in this report.
+An Environmental Compliance Approval (ECA) through the Ministry of Environment, Conservation and Parks (MECP) is not anticipated to be required as although the property is zoned industrial, the primary use of the land is not considered industrial in nature.
+Further confirmation from the MECP will be required to determine if the proposed works substantiates a need for an ECA.